Roger Delgado: Early life

 Delgado was born in Whitechapel, in the East End of London, to a French mother and a Spanish father; he often remarked to Doctor Who co-star and close friend Jon Pertwee that this made him a true Cockney, as he was born within the sound of Bow Bells.
 He did not live in the East End, but was brought up in Bedford Park in west London.

 His father was a bank clerk who encouraged Delgado to work the same job; he did try banking for a while but soon left to pursue acting.

 He attended Cardinal Vaughan Memorial School, a Roman Catholic secondary school in Holland Park, and the London School of Economics for a brief period, but did not complete his degree.
-He served in the Second World War with both the Leicestershire Regiment and the Royal Corps of Signals, attaining the rank of major.

-In the late 1930s, he worked in a repertory in Leicester until 1940 when he was called to fight in the war.
+In the late 1930s, he worked in a repertory in Leicester until 1940 when he was called to fight in the Second World War.
+He served in the war with both the Leicestershire Regiment and the Royal Corps of Signals, attaining the rank of major.
 After the war ended in 1945, he joined the York repertory company and eventually moved to the BBC drama repertory, where he stayed from 1950 to 1962.